 Rapid innovation in mobile computing and intelligent personal assistant technology presents an opportunity to better support self-directed learning, an activity that is widely seen as critical to individual job success and overall workforce adaptability.
 Self-learning is the predominant form of learning in the workplace (Marsick & Watkins, 1990; Livingstone, 1999).
-Adults routinely learn job-related knowledge for which little or no formal instruction is available, doing so through a self-assembled mixture of resources at times, places, and pace of their own choosing.
-Informal learning presents challenges such as discovering needs, identifying resources to address those needs, self-assessing progress, and coping with conditions that strain a learner's determination and meta-cognitive faculties.
-Fortunate individuals find mentors to help meet these challenges.
-For those not so fortunate, technology able to provide mentor-like support can improve learning outcomes.
+Adults routinely learn job-related knowledge for which no formal instruction is available, doing so through a self-assembled mixture of resources at times, places, and pace of their own choosing.
+This informal learning requires identifying resources; obtaining access; and coping with gaps, redundancies, implicit prerequisites, and other issues that often challenge a learner's determination and meta-cognitive faculties.
+Success at self-learning depends on the combination of individual abilities and the support they receive from others.
+Without sufficient support, typical self-learners will struggle with the challenges of informal learning and often fail to advance their learning goals.